ErlendKK/Input-form-built-in-Phaser-3.5-with-no-DOM-Element/README.md

 An input form built entirely with the Phaser 3.5 toolkit with no DOM Element.

-Licensed under the MIT License, Copyright (c) 2023 Erlend Kulander Kvitrud.
+Licensed under the MIT License

 Preview:
 https://raw.githack.com/ErlendKK/Input-form-with-Phaser-3.5-No-DOM-Elements-/main/index.html